t2trg/2015-ietf93/breakout-A.md

 - Terming "choreography" might be more fitting?

 ### A2) Use cases, requirements and modeling of subscriptions
-- Look at Observe attributes in core-interfaces and OMA LWM2M
+- Look at Observe attributes in [core-interfaces](http://tools.ietf.org/html/draft-ietf-core-interfaces) and [OMA LWM2M](http://member.openmobilealliance.org/ftp/public_documents/dm/LightweightM2M/Permanent_documents/OMA-TS-LightweightM2M-V1_0-20150707-D.zip)
 - Have explicit handles
   - Resource to manage subscriptions in "/.well-known/subscriptions"
-  - Rough consensus on resource handles
+  - Rough consensus on such subscription handles
-  - Handles could be managed with CoMI to benefit from tooling
+  - Handles could be managed with [CoMI](http://tools.ietf.org/html/draft-vanderstok-core-comi) to benefit from tooling
   - Possibility to batch multiple observe relations
 - Also think about including other mechanisms (e.g., for HTTP) in the handles

-### A3) Modeling of Web Thing as typed resources
+### A3) Modeling of Web Thing as Typed Resources vs HATEOAS
 - CoRE Apps provides some guidance for HATEOAS approach
 - HATEOAS provides resilience for change
 - Look into Internet Media Types / representation formats